sepkamal/STAT545-hw-Kamal-Sepehr/README.md

 ## Progress Report

 This README.md file was edited in RStudio after initially creating this file and repository on github.
+I made edits, saved, commited, and then pulled and pushed to github.
+I had some trouble with syntax for things like links and pictures, but after some trial and error got it working.
+I kept finding typos so had to keep commiting over and over.

 I found this site to be a really helpful while putting this together: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)